 AI in marketing software beyond the hype

-Seven steps to consolidate your marketing tools successfully
+7 steps to consolidate your marketing tools successfully

 Step 1: inventory your reality

-- The data: what critical information lives inside it?
+- Data stored: critical information inside it.

 Step 2: spot the overlap